 My delight in fantasy stories began with an encounter with The Hobbit when I was six years old.
 Later, I studied anthropology and the psychology of religion, and eventually became a psychologist who helps children, teenagers, and adults.
-As a high level World of Warcraft player, one of my interests is looking for ways that people can balance the fantastic pleasures of technology with a life that is full in other ways.
-To keep the gates open for myself between cities and nature, I have lived in places such as Michigan, New York City, Tucson, and New Orleans, my current home with my wife and son.
+One of my interests is looking for ways that people can balance creativity and fantasy with a life that is full in other ways.
+To keep the gates open for myself between cities and nature, I have lived in places such as New York City, Tucson, New Orleans, and Michigan, my current home .

 My Literary Ancestors